Q. How old should my child be to participate?(Back to top of page)

 Q. What if it rains?
 Will we still have camp?(Back to top of page)

 A. Yes.
-We play in the gym and under protected areas, play bingo, board games, foosball, ping-pong, etc.
+We play in the gym and under protected areas, play bingo, board games, foosball, ping-pong, etc. We are also fortunate to have a good amount of indoor space at camp.

 Q. I understand that the last Friday of each 4 week session culminates in an awards ceremony for all the campers.
 If I am not scheduled to attend that last Friday of the session will I receive any award?(Back to top of page)